Newtown Friends Home & Village Board Chairman Terry Christiansen Inquires About Access to ARP Funds

 The final rule contains significant new flexibility by allowing townships to opt for a standard lost revenues allowance of $10 million to be used for general government purposes.
 Learn more about this.

-What SHOULD The Money Be Used For?
+What SHOULD the Money Be Used For?

 I'm sure there will be a long line of requests for these funds and Newtown Supervisors will have to weigh all the options.
 Most importantly, in my opinion, are the opinions of township residents.
 Consequently, I started a survey in April, 2021, to gauge the opinions of residents.
 The following is a summary of results to date (September 10, 2021) based on 433 responses from Newtown Township residents (out of a total of 477 responses).